AlextheEngineer/Ego2Hands/README.md

     * Output visualization will be saved in the "outputs" folder if "--save_outputs" is set.
     * Adapted models should outperform the pretrained models.

+  * **Speed test**

+    * Setting the "--speed_test" will evaluate the model on the evaluation sequences and skip output visualization as well as score evaluation.
+Instead it times the time it takes for the model to make an estimation and display the averaged results.

   * **Custom testing**

     To adapt a pretrained model on your custom sequence, please do the following: